-This award winning book (1973 The Sydney Taylor Book Awards, 1974 National Jewish Book Awards Jewish Book Council) reminded me of the books I used to love as a boy 10-13 or so, which is just about the age this book is recommended for.
-It is well written, excellent story which doesn’t insult the intelligence of young adults.
+This award-winning book (1973 The Sydney Taylor Book Awards, 1974 National Jewish Book Awards Jewish Book Council) reminded me of the books I used to love as a boy 10-13 or so, which is just about the age this book is recommended for.
+It is well written, excellent story that doesn’t insult the intelligence of young adults.

-What I’m surprised is that I have never heard of Yuri Suhl before, I have my friend Alex at The Children’s War blog to thank for the belated introduction.
-Mr. Suhl, wrote poetry in Yiddish and children’s books in English.
-Born in Poland, Yuri Suhl came to the United States sometimes in the 20s, he graduated from night school and began teaching English to kids of Yiddish speaking families.
+What I’m surprised by is that I have never heard of Yuri Suhl before, I have my friend Alex at The Children’s War blog to thank for the belated introduction.
+Mr. Suhl wrote poetry in Yiddish and children’s books in English.
+Born in Poland, Yuri Suhl came to the United States sometime in his 20s, he graduated from night school and began teaching English to kids of Yiddish-speaking families.